RobTillaart/AD523X/README.md

 The **AD5231** is a single channel, 10 bit = 1024 step, SPI based potentiometer, the **AD5235** is a dual channel version.

+There are 10 kΩ, 50 kΩ, and 100 kΩ versions.

 This library is written as it is the first 10 bit potentiometer encountered.
 When used as a voltage divider one could set 5V in steps of 5 mV which is great.